Chandravo/Thapar-Summer-School/Django_Installation/Linux-Mac/README.md

 You create a project by using the command-line utility django-admin that comes with Django.
 The command generates files where you can configure the settings for your database, add third-party packages for your project to mention a few.

-NOte : Run all the commands with your virtual environment activated
+Note : Run all the commands with your virtual environment activated

 Create the project using the django-admin startproject command: